The Deaconess Anticoagulation Clinic is committed to improving outcomes for

 Our team of experts monitors and adjusts medication as needed.
 We provide guidance and support making sure you are an active participant in your care at every step.

-With four convenient locations and an after-hours nurse line
+With three convenient locations and an after-hours nurse line

 , the anticoagulation specialists at Deaconess are ready to meet your health care needs.